facebook/folly/README.md

 library of C++14 components designed with practicality and efficiency in mind. **Folly contains a variety of core library components used extensively at Facebook**.
-In particular, it's often a dependency of Facebook's other open source C++ efforts and place where those projects can share code.
+In particular, it's often a dependency of Facebook's other open source C++ efforts and places where those projects code can be shared.

 It complements (as opposed to competing against) offerings such as Boost and of course `std`.
 In fact, we embark on defining our